 You can adjust the time sequence (i.e. daily, weekly, monthly, annually) of the chart period using the dropdown at the top of the Reports page or filter the chart to a specific time series using the filter bar or by selecting an area on the chart.
 See instructions on how to do so here.

-Label volume trends
+Label volume and sentiment trends

 The label volume trends chart shows the trend of the top 6 highest volume labels over the whole dataset as a default.
 As with the tree map, the percentage numbers are calculated as a sum of probabilities of predicted labels.